amanajas/seleny/README.md

 - Cannot login with empty fields.
 - The form has all the fields and buttons for the secure login.
 - The form has all the fields and buttons for the normal login.

-## Found bugs

-- (?)Executing an invalid search causes 404.
-- (FIXED) Search close button has a broken image.